EllaFoxo/Amplify-Probe/README.md

-# Amplify Probe
+# Amplify Toolhead

-A bed-based load cell probe for Klipper enabled 3D printers.
+A Voron toolhead with integrated load cell

 ## License